Immunotherapy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Healthcare providers use two different cytokines to treat cancer:

-• Interferons: Your immune system fights cancer and inhibits the development of cancer cells with the help of interferons.
+• Interferons: Your immune system fights cancer and inhibits the growth of cancer cells with the help of interferons.
 Healthcare providers can treat a wide range of cancer types with interferons produced in a lab.

 Reasons for undergoing the procedure